ShuyiHuo/Udacity_Project2/Problem7_HTTPRouter_Using_Trie_explanation.md

 The main idea for this problem is similar to insert and exist functions of Trie given by course.

-For RouteTrieNode class, the time and space complex is O(1) because the insert function is only add a single node to Trie.
+For RouteTrieNode class, the time and space complexity is O(1) because the insert function is only add a single node to Trie.

 For RouteTrie class, the insert function spent O(n) times because it traversals the piece of path.
-The space complex is O(n) based on the size of list.
+The space complexity is O(n) based on the size of list.
 The find function spent O(n) times and space.

 For Router class, the add_handler’s function time and space complexity are both O(n).
 This follows from the add_handler directly calling the RouteTrie's insert function.
 The lookup function's time and space complexity are both O(n) because of calling the RouteTrie's find function.
 The split_path function spent O(n) times since cailling the split function which traversal the path.
-The space complex is also O(n) based on the size of path's pieces.
+The space complexity is also O(n) based on the size of path's pieces.